connellsharp/Firestorm/docs/stems/stems-basics.md

 #### Static Expressions

-Static properties that return `Expression<Func<Artist, int>>` are the most efficient field getters.
+Static properties that return `LambdaExpression` are the most efficient field getters.
 Expressions are combined into parts of a query.

 Getters can be given a Display.Nested argument to display the field even when nested in a collection.